activatedgeek/calibration-tuning/README.md

 - `HF_HOME`: Path to directory where HuggingFace assets (models and datasets) are cached.
 - `OPENAI_API_KEY`: OpenAI API key.
 Used for labeling a generated dataset and evaluations only.
-- `CUDA_VISIBLE_DEVICES`: Use to limit the GPU visibility used by the scripts.
+- `CUDA_VISIBLE_DEVICES`: Limit the GPU visibility used by the scripts.

 ### Dataset Generation